monarch-initiative/dipper/docs/index.rst

 Welcome to Dipper's documentation!
 ==================================

-Dipper is a pure Python package to generate RDF triples from common scientific resources.
+Dipper is a Python package to generate RDF triples from common scientific resources.
 Dipper includes subpackages and modules to create graphical models of this data, including:

-* Models for ternary associations and complex partonomies

-* Graph utilities to create common relationships using a variety of ontologies
+* Models package for generating common sets of triples, including common OWL axioms, complex genotypes, associations, evidence and provenance models.

+* Graph package for building graphs with RDFLib or streaming n-triples

-* Fetchers and Parsers that interface with remote databases and web services
+* Source package containing fetchers and parsers that interface with remote databases and web services

-Contents:

 .. toctree::
    :maxdepth: 2
+   :caption: Contents:

+   installation
+   quickstart
+   notebooks
+   best_practices
+   schemas

 For developers